Shutter Mechanisms

 Original, Ordinary 2 ½" x 3 ½"

-The main spring fits over a spindle on the setting sector, its two ends are both at the bottom of the spindle and project forming arms that lie each side of a shaped projection.
+The main spring fits over a spindle on the setting sector, its two ends are both at the bottom of the spindle and project forming arms that lie on each side of a shaped projection.
 The shutter is tensioned when an external lever moves one of the arms through a short arc.
 As the arm is moved the setting sector is held by the release lever.
 Pressing the release lever frees the sector allowing it to rotate and relax the spring, as the sector rotates links force the blade across the lens opening.

 The speeds are set by moving an external lever which moves the speed setting rod which adjusts the flow of air to and from the pneumatic cylinder.
 A 'B' setting is possible by a short depress of the release when the shutter is set to a slow speed.
 The setting sector is caught by the release lever at its middle notch.